-Using a hex editor like Cygnus Hex Editor, open the EPCL text file that was created.
+Using a hex editor, open the EPCL text file that was created.

 Modify the file so that each EPCL command starts with an escape character <0x1b> and that every EPCL command ends only with a carriage return <0x0D>.
 Get rid of the new line characters <0x0A>.
 You can insert new characters (instead of overwriting) by pressing the insert key on the keyboard.
 After pressing it, it should say ‘INS’ on the bottom.